hneemann/yagi/README.md

 ###Motivation

-I am a experienced programmer with a 10+ years Java background and I use Go as my "first" language since about three years.
+I am an experienced programmer with a 10+ years Java background and I use Go as my "first" language since about three years now.
 One of the Java features I used a lot are the generics available in Java.
 But the Java generics are complex and hard to understand.
 And they seem to overgrow: If you start to use them you get compiler warning very quickly.
 And to fix them you have to add generics to more and more classes.
 After a while there are corner cases which a very hard to fix.
 So you start to add `@SuppressWarnings` annotations to the code.
 I don't like the `@SuppressWarnings` annotation.
-I remember situations where I had a really hard fight with the Java type system to get the generic types working without a compiler warning, and at the next day a small modification on the code starts the next hard fight.
+I remember situations where I had a really hard fight against the Java type system to get the generic types working without a compiler warning.
+And at the next day a small code modification introduces new compiler warnings.
 Therefore, I can understand the go authors who do not want to add something like that to the Go language.

 But sometimes you write a complex piece of code and then you realize that you can extract a data structure